hamza-amin-4365/Chat-with-sql/README.md

-# CSV to SQLite Streamlit App with Foreign Keys
+# CHAT with SQLite Streamlit App with Foreign Keys

 ## Table of Content
 - [Overview](#overview)